These pages are based in the United States

 - In wartime, a home site

-telling the enemy where military targets are.
+telling the enemy where military targets and informants are

 I'd like to say I have easy answers for all of these,